dsent/bullet-addons/README.md

 ## Build

-To simplify updates, I use a [PowerShell build script](build/) that combines individual CSS and JS files into two outputs you can paste into Bullet's custom code areas.
+To simplify updates, I use a [PowerShell build script](build/) that combines individual CSS and JS files into two outputs you can paste into Bullet's custom code areas: an HTML file for the Body area (with `<script>` wrapper) and a CSS file for the CSS area.
 The script also optionally transpiles the scripts and stylesheets for better compatibility with older browsers and minifies them for production use.

 The script reads configuration from `build.config.json`, which lists the source files and options.
 A sample configuration is included in this repo.